-The Source Tracking function in Greenhouse allows you to understand where candidates in your pipeline are coming from.
+The Source Tracking function in Greenhouse Recruiting allows you to understand where candidates in your pipeline are coming from.
 Every Source in Greenhouse Recruiting is comprised of two parts: a Sourcing Strategy and a Source Name.

 In Greenhouse Recruiting, we classify sources into categories that we refer to as Sourcing Strategies.
 These are used in your own reporting, so your team will want to determine the best way to define each Sourcing Strategy based on your specific needs.
 To help give you some ideas on how you might use each Sourcing Strategy, we have included notes below.

-The eight available Sourcing Strategies are:
+There are eight available Sourcing Strategies:

 - Agencies: Third-party individuals or organizations paid to source candidates

 - Company Marketing: Talent marketing campaigns managed by your team